 Some patients may develop an immediate wheal reaction when pricked by the bindii weed; this can resolve without progressing to dermatitis.

-Bindii dermatitis is a clinical diagnosis made through taking a thorough medical history and examination.
-There is no specific test.
+Bindii dermatitis is a clinical diagnosis made through taking a thorough medical history and examination of the patient.
+There are no specific tests.

-Histology of a skin biopsy of bindii dermatitis shows spongiosis, mixed dermal infiltrate and foreign body giant cells.
+The histology of a skin biopsy of bindii dermatitis shows spongiosis, mixed dermal infiltrate, and foreign-body giant cells.
 There may be marked oedema of the papillary dermis and draining sinuses.
-Evidence of plant material may be present.
+Evidence of plant material may also be present.

-Bindii dermatitis can be prevented by avoiding contact with the bindii weed.
+Bindii dermatitis can be prevented by avoiding contact with bindii weed.

 See the DermNet NZ bookstore.